-We only provide aftercare or maintenance if this has been expressly agreed in writing.
+14.1 We only provide aftercare or maintenance with regard to delivered (not leased) goods if this has been expressly agreed in writing.

 15. Liability and indemnity

-15.1 We are never liable for any indirect loss on the Client’s part or that of third parties, including consequential loss, trading loss, delay loss, loss of profit or personal injury, processing costs incurred in vain, or any (other) indirect loss, from whatever cause that might be incurred by anyone.
+15.1 We are never liable for any indirect damage/loss on the client’s part or that of third parties, including consequential loss, trading loss, delay loss, loss of profit or personal injury, processing costs incurred in vain, or any (other) indirect loss, from whatever cause that might be incurred by anyone.

-15.3 Our liability is limited per contract to the relevant contract sum excluding sales tax.
-The Client undertakes at all times to immediately do, or refrain from doing, everything that will lead to limiting any loss.
+15.3 Our liability is limited per agreement to the relevant agreement sum excluding sales tax.
+The client undertakes at all times to immediately do, or refrain from doing, everything that will lead to limiting any damage/loss.

-15.4 The Client indemnifies us against all claims from third parties, for whatever reason, regarding compensation for loss, costs and/or interest, caused by, occurring with, or in any way related to the goods that we deliver or our execution of the performance.
+15.4 The client indemnifies us against all claims from third parties, for whatever reason, regarding compensation for damage/loss, costs and/or interest, caused by, occurring with, or in any way related to the goods that we deliver or our execution of the performance.